 EAT/VIEW: Frank Guido’s Port of Call.
 The food is respectable, but the views are outstanding at this creekside spot.
 Come for a glass of wine and a couple of Lobster Tails ($36.50), and you’re all set.
 The pours, thank you very much, are generous, providing you with ample time to watch the sunset over the docks.

-DRINK/EAT: Angela’s Pizzeria and Brewery, Catskill.
+DRINK/EAT: Angela’s Pizzeria and Rip Van Winkle Brewery, Catskill.
 Joey LaBianco is master-brewer, while his Mom, Angela, cooks the food at this casual Italian eatery.
-Come for homemade pasta – and wash it down with house-made beer.
+Come for homemade pasta – and wash it down with award-winning house-made beer.

 Where to Stay in Catskill NY

 COMING ATTRACTION: Catskill Mills.
-Artisans are hard at work in this soon-to-be restaurant –artisan studio – hotel complex carved from an old mill building: a project by Etsy founder Rob Kalin.
-Hotel décor will be sourced from within – linens, table-wear, furniture and accessories are all being made right on site.
+Artisans are hard at work in this soon-to-be restaurant –artisan studio – hotel complex carved from an old mill building: a project by father and daughter Steve Halmos and Stef Halmos, of Brooklyn.
 No news on when this work-in-progress will open, but as a new concept, it’s too cool and ambitious not to mention here.